Absence reporting (and returning)

 Referral forms can be found here: Occupational health and wellbeing :: YourSpace Mersey Care

 Staff Side contacts https://yourspace.merseycare.nhs.uk/staff-side

 Annual leave carry over and buy back

 It is the Trust’s expectation that colleagues take all of their annual leave, where possible.
-Only where service need has meant you’ve been unable to take leave will the below apply.
+Only where service need has meant you’ve been unable to take leave will the SOP apply.
 Please find a link to the Standard Operating Procedure that was revised on 20 January 2022.
 Please access the links by using Google Chrome.

 To process these requests, we are reinstating the form on SharePoint in YourHR, Employee Lifecycle, and the aeroplane icon, for carry over/buy back of annual leave from 31 January 2022.